TU-Dortmund-CS-LS12-DAES-teaching/fp_llvm/exercises/exercise1.md

 b = a + 1 // Not allowed in SSA
 ```

 However this comes with the issue that a simple if else statement can not be realized.
-For example try to convert the follwoing to SSA, spoiler you can not right now.
+For example try to convert the following to SSA. (spoiler: you can not do this for now.)
 ```cpp
 int b;
 if (a) {